marcosventosa/LLMToolkit/README.md

 │   └── ... (other examples)
 ```

-- **`src/llmbridge/`**: Contains the source code for the project.
+- **`src/llmtoolkit/`**: Contains the source code for the project.
   - **`llminterface/`**: Core interface for managing function schemas and handling service calls.
   - **`services/`**: Service integrations, starting with Jira and potentially including others like web search.
 - **`examples/`**: Example scripts demonstrating how to use the library.

 ## Quick Start

-Here's a simple example of how to use LLMBridge with **multiple services** using the `LLMInterface`.
+Here's a simple example of how to use LLMToolkit with **multiple services** using the `LLMInterface`.
 This example includes the Jira service and a hypothetical Web Search service.

 ### Example: Using the LLMInterface with Multiple Services